-Power Cleans demand of not just force, but coordinated force means that the exercise isn’t just building muscle – it’s building a better athlete.
+Power Clean technique demands not just blind force, but coordinated force.
+This means that the Power Clean isn’t just building muscle mass – it’s building a better athlete.

 If the technical side of being able to teach the catch is a concern within your program, then yes, you could absolutely just do Clean Pulls instead of performing the full movement.

-Almost nothing does that as well as catching a power clean.
+Almost no other exercise does that as well as catching a power clean.
 The catch teaches how to engage, brace and receive the weight on the shoulders.

 Think of our lineman again shooting off the ball in football.
 The moment he collides with the player on the other side of the ball, he is both exerting and receiving force.

-Coordination – The catch is a movement that requires a good bit of timing and coordination.
-There are a lot of moving parts (shifting the feet, rotating the elbows, lowering the body’s center of gravity) that athlete has to simultaneously exert force on and control.
+The catch is a movement that requires a good bit of timing and coordination.
+There are a lot of moving parts through the entire body (shifting the feet, rotating the elbows, lowering the body’s center of gravity) that athlete has to simultaneously exert force on and control.